RasaHQ/rasa/examples/moodbot/README.md

     For more information on the different channels read our [documentation](http://x-docs.rasa.com/docs/rasa/channels/).

-    If you don't want to use any of the channels, you can chat with your bot on the command line, using the following command:
+    If you don't want to use any channel, you can chat with your bot on the command line, using the following command:
     ```
     rasa shell